| Title: | Handling Single-Level and Hierarchically Structured Risk Factors using Credibility and Random Effects Models |

 an object containing the model fit |

-a list with the slots call
+a list with the slots call (the original call), BalanceProperty (logical indicating whether the balance

-(Ratio total observed damage to total predicted damage).
+property is satisfied) and Alpha (Ratio total observed damage to total predicted damage).

 Campo, B.D.C. and Antonio, Katrien (2023).
 Insurance pricing with hierarchically structured data an illustration with a workers' compensation insurance portfolio.
 Scandinavian Actuarial Journal, doi: 10.1080/03461238.2022.2161413